WallarooLabs/wally/book/go/api/start-a-project.md

 `stable` is a tool for managing Pony dependencies and building Pony projects. `stable` reads a file called `bundle.json` to figure out where to find dependencies.
 This file can be created using `stable add ...` to add the dependencies.
 You should run these commands in the project directory so that the `bundle.json` file will be created there.

-The easiest thing to do would be to create a shell variable that contains the path to where you have cloned the wallaroo repo.
-For example, if it is your home directory then your shell variable would be set with
+The easiest thing to do would be to create a shell variable that contains the path to where you have cloned the Wallaroo repo.
+For example, if it is your home directory then your shell variable would be set with:

 ```bash
 WALLAROO_HOME=$HOME/wallaroo